matomatical/qualtrics/README.md

 For more usage examples and advice see the [guide](GUIDE.md).

-For complete information on available functions: TODO.
+For complete information on library functions see the [reference](REFERENCE.md).

 4. Related tools
 ----------------